Pustelto/personal_web/src/blog/building-clipio-reflection/index.md

 Aside from that I had a hard time putting together a good value proposition to actually get the interest and explain the value to the potential users.
 I fully realized this when preparing for ProductHunt launch when I spend unreasonable amount of time creating description for the launch.
 This can signal that the product is not a good fit as well and might need some pivot.

 **Lesson:** Think about value proposition first and validate that.
-Try to create fake ProductHunt lunch to realize what am I actually offering and selling.
+Nex time I will try to create fake ProductHunt lunch () to realize what am I actually offering and selling.

-### 3. I build a product for bad audience
+### 3. I have built a product for bad audience

 I use Clipio and it solves my own problem.
 That’s the first step to build good and successful product.
 But you still need to sell it.
 Pair that with my marketing skills and that’s where I met some troubles.